PASTAplus/EMLvp/documentation/source/index.rst

 EML XML document files with a “.xml” file extension.
 Once an EML XML document is identified, the application will immediately perform a schema validation inspection followed by EML compliance parsing that verifies the document is compliant with rules that go beyond what is possible with XML schema validation (see above).
+In addition, the ``emlvp`` application can normalize the EML XML document by removing insignificant white space, including replacing non-breaking spaces with regular spaces.

 Installation
 ------------